How To Stop Caring About Someone

 • Unfollow their social media: Keeping up with an ex-partner’s social media while you continue to hold on to feelings for them can be detrimental to successfully moving on.
 Paying attention to what an ex-partner posts can also make you feel worse by giving you a false perspective of their experience, as they are unlikely to publicize negative or vulnerable feelings.
 Similar to ceasing all contact, removing yourself from their social media profiles to keep your ex “out of sight and out of mind” is often crucial for many as they practice intentionally moving on from a relationship.

 • Focus on your personal interests and goals: Self care is an essential part of healing from a break up.
 It can be common for people to feel like they’ve lost a part of themselves when a relationship ends.
-While it may take extra time and effort in times of grief and sadness, working toward personal goals will often serve as a temporary distraction, as well as a long-term motivator.
-Picking up a hobby like art or music or working toward an ultimate goal like fitness or education can help move your thoughts away from excessive feelings about your ex-partner while also boosting your self-esteem.
-It’s important to focus your energy on your own needs, own opinions, and your own ability to look after yourself as you move on from your ex.
+While it may take extra time and effort to care for yourself in times of grief and sadness, working toward personal goals will often serve as a temporary distraction, as well as a long-term motivator.
+Picking up a hobby like art or music or working toward an ultimate goal like fitness or education can help you stop dwelling on excessive feelings about your ex-partner while also boosting your self-esteem.
+It’s important to focus your energy on your own needs, own opinions, and your own ability to care for yourself as you move on from your ex.

 Getty/AnnaStills